LuanCRVG/LuanCRVG/README.md

 <h3 align=center>About</h3>

 <p>
-  <strong>🔹Currently in the final semester of Analysis and Development of Systems at Unicarioca</strong>
+  <strong>🔹Graduated in Analysis and Development of Systems at Unicarioca</strong>
 </p>

 <p>